connerc11/distilled-news/README.md

   :innocent: PR's welcome
   ## Tests
   :exclamation:
-    Run the application and create an account, log out and log back in and see your fitness plan has been saved.
+    Run the application and create an account, log out and log back in and see your articles that you have selected have been saved.
   ## URL
 https://news-distillery.herokuapp.com/
   ## Questions